 The Group's exposure to market interest rates relates primarily to the Group's long-term debt obligations.
-The level of debt is disclosed in Note 33.
+The level of debt is disclosed in note 33.

 At balance date, the Group had the following mix of financial assets and liabilities exposed to variable interest rate risk that are not designated in cash flow hedges:

-Consolidated Ramsay Health Care Limited
+Consolida Consolidated re Limited

+2009 2008 2009 2008

-2009 \$000 2008 \$000 2009 \$000 2008 \$000
+\$000 \$000 \$000 \$000

 Financial Assets

 Cash and cash equivalents 89,295 93,268 158 101

 Financial Liabilities

 Bank Loans (454,343) (332,608) - -

 Net exposure (365,048) (239,340) 158 101

-Interest rate swap contracts are outlined in Note 26, with a negative fair value of \$37,567,000 (2008: positive \$26,986,000), are exposed to fair value movements if interest rates change.
+Interest rate swap contracts are outlined in note 26, with a negative fair value of \$37,567,000 (2008: positive \$26,986,000), are exposed to fair value movements if interest rates change.

 The Group's policy is to manage its finance costs using a mix of fixed and variable rate debt.
 The Group's policy is to maintain at least 50% of its borrowings at fixed rates which are carried at amortised cost and it is acknowledged that fair value exposure is a by-product of the Group's attempt to manage its cash flow volatility arising from interest rate changes.
-To manage this mix in a cost-efficient manner, the Group enters into interest rate swaps, in which the Group agrees to exchange, at specified intervals, the difference between fixed and variable rate interest amounts calculated by reference to an agreed-upon notional principal amount.
-These swaps are designated to hedge underlying debt obligations.
-At 30 June 2009, after taking into account the effect of interest rate swaps, approximately 67% (2008: 76%) of the Group's borrowings are at a fixed rate of interest.
+To manage this mix in a cost-efficient manner, the Group enters into interest rate swaps, in which the Group agrees to exchange, at specified intervals, the difference between fixed and variable rate interest amounts calculated by reference to